-Exposing Digital Photography course
+Exposing Digital Photography Course

 Harvard University has posted videos of their digital photography course.
 Exposing Digital Photography is available online free of charge as OpenCourseWare (or OCW).
 Open CourseWare is web-based publication of course lessons created at various universities and published for free via the Internet.

-This course focuses on the technical aspects and terms of digital cameras and digital photography instead of the traditional artistic instruction.
+This photography course from Harvard University focuses on the technical aspects and terms of digital cameras and digital photography instead of the traditional artistic instruction.
 There are 12 videos covering topics such as; Software Tools & Light, Exposure, Optics, The Histogram, Digital Cameras, Color, and Video.
 Each lecture runs approximately 2 hours, so you get 24 hours of instruction from one of the top private Ivy League institutions in the country, for FREE!

 In addition to video instruction, you can download course sides and access links to sites referenced throughout the course.
 Click here to access the Exposing Digital Photography page.
-You can also access assignments given to the student and follow along without actually enrolling in the course.
+You can also access assignments given to the students and follow along without actually enrolling in the course.

 Exposing Digital Photography is also available free of charge on iTunes.
 Click here to access Harvard Extension School’s Computer Science E-7: Exposing Digital Photography by Dan Armendariz on iTunes.